EMBA Sponsorship

 Fellows Candidates

-Fellows candidates are those who have less than 8 years of work experience.
+Fellows candidates are those who have fewer than 8 years of work experience by the start of the program.
 Organizations support Fellows candidates because of their outstanding promise for advancement in a managerial career.

-• Provide assurance that he or she will be able to take the time away from work to attend classes and handle approximately 20-25 hours of study during the week;
+- Provides assurance that he or she will be able to take the time away from work to attend all required program sessions.

 Financial Support

-Fellows candidates must receive substantial financial support, and the sponsor’s letter must confirm this support.
-NOTE: Applicants and sponsors may contact us in Philadelphia or San Francisco to review special circumstances that would influence these requirements.
+Fellows candidates must receive substantial financial support, and the sponsorship form must confirm this support.
+NOTE: Applicants and sponsors may contact us to review special circumstances that would influence these requirements.

 Company sponsorships and other external fellowships that exceed the cost of tuition and mandatory fees may reduce or replace any Wharton fellowships.